Web App Cost Estimation: 4 Methods Compared (2026)

 Method 2: Parametric Estimation (The Workhorse)

 Parametric estimation = features × calibrated hours × rate.
-This is what my calculator runs, and what I use in the first real scoping session with any client.
+This is what our calculator runs, and what we use in the first real scoping session with any client.

 The worked example, parametrically: